[Vue.js] Difference between v-if and v-show, and how to use them

 Going a little further

-When v-if switches from true to false, the DOM disappears, and when it switches back to true and reappears, data is also initialized.
+When v-if switches from true to false, the DOM disappears, and when it switches back to true and reappears, the data is also initialized.

 Different uses